Rethinking Distribution Shifts: Empirical Analysis and Modeling for Tabular Data: In-depth Investigations on DRO

-\tyw{We also conduct some ablation studies in Appendix~\ref{app:ablation} and summarize them as follows: \begin{itemize}[leftmargin=*] \item [1.] \emph{Nonlinear effects of the ambiguity size}: We include a variable $\text{Radius}^2$ that denotes the square of the (scaled) radius of the ambiguity set such that the effect of the ambiguity size to the accuracy becomes nonlinear and the best ambiguity sizes are usually nonzero in Wasserstein and $f$-divergence DROs \citep{blanchet2019robust,gotoh2021calibration,iyengar2022hedging}.
-Despite this, we find that the effect of the ambiguity set is still relatively small. \item [2.] \emph{Other interaction variables}: We introduce \emph{interaction variables between algorithm design elements (e.g., model class) and shift patterns} into~\eqref{eq:lr-model} and observe no significant interaction effects, indicating performance across different model classes is unstable against distribution shift patterns, which aligns with results in \Cref{sec:perform-comp}. \item [3.] \emph{Attribution of the performance gap}: We change the dependent variable in our main specification~\eqref{eq:lr-model}, replacing the target accuracy with the \emph{performance gap}~\eqref{eq:src-tgt-acc-def} to isolate the effect of the model class on the target accuracy.
-Our findings suggest that DRO may not effectively mitigate the performance gap under real-world distribution shifts. \end{itemize} }
+\tyw{We also conduct some further ablation studies in Appendix~\ref{app:ablation} and summarize them as follows: \begin{itemize}[leftmargin=*] \item [1.] \emph{Nonlinear effects of the ambiguity size}: We include a variable $\text{Radius}^2$ that denotes the square of the (scaled) radius of the ambiguity set such that the effect of the ambiguity size to the accuracy becomes nonlinear and the best ambiguity sizes are usually nonzero in Wasserstein and $f$-divergence DROs \citep{blanchet2019robust,gotoh2021calibration,iyengar2022hedging}.
+Despite this, we find that the effect of the ambiguity set is still relatively small. \item [2.] \emph{Other interaction variables}: \wty{To demonstrate the heterogeneity of DRO design across model classes, we introduce interaction terms between the model class and the radius in the ambiguity set into~\eqref{eq:lr-model} and perform regression under the \texttt{Best Config} design.
+We find that incorporating distributional robustness provides benefits primarily for linear and kernel models.
+Although the coefficient of the radius of the ambiguity set is significantly positive, its overall effect remains modest—likely due to the relatively small robustness radii selected and the more substantial performance differences attributable to model classes.} To further examine model performance degradation under $Y|X$-shifts, we introduce \emph{interaction terms between model class and shift patterns} into~\eqref{eq:lr-model}.
+We find no significant interaction effects, suggesting the model performance across different model classes is unstable against distribution shift patterns.
+This observation is consistent with results in \Cref{sec:perform-comp}. \item [3.] \emph{Attribution of the performance gap}: We change the dependent variable in our main specification~\eqref{eq:lr-model}, replacing the target accuracy with the \emph{performance gap}~\eqref{eq:src-tgt-acc-def} to isolate the effect of the model class on the target accuracy.
+Our findings suggest that DRO may not effectively mitigate the performance gap under \twy{semi-synthetic} distribution shifts. \wty{\item [4.] \emph{Attribution using the nonlinear explanation model}: To improve the explanatory power when assessing feature importance, we modify the regression design in~\eqref{eq:lr-model} by replacing the linear regression over algorithmic design components with a nonlinear random forest regression.
+The main results in this section remain valid.} \end{itemize} }